Mounikaaakurathi/Mediawiki/README.md

 Helm chart for mediawiki to deploy on kubernetes

 #Pre-requisites

-1.)
  A Kubernetes cluster on cloud.
-You can also run a minikube or docker for windows desktop .
+You can also run a minikube or docker for windows desktop, Helm and kubectl versions installed on my machine . kubernetes v1.27.9 helm v3.8.2
-2.)
-Helm
-3.) kubectl
-versions installed on my machine . kubernetes v1.27.9 helm v3.8.2